- Catch errors that New Relic does not instrument by default.

 - To view Insights charts for expected errors, create a query for the

 - To create alert conditions for NRQL queries, use the

 View errors in the UI

 Among other places, error data appears in these parts of the New Relic UI:

-- Use error analytics for in-depth charts and visual analysis of your errors.
+- Error analytics page: shows in-depth charts and visual analysis of errors.

-- Create alert conditions based on error rate.
+- Alert conditions: can be based on error rate.

-transactionErrorevent in New Relic Insights.
-It contains the underlying error data, which you can query with NRQL.
+transactionErrorevent in New Relic Insights: contains underlying error data, which can be used in NRQL queries.